nus-cs2103-AY2223S2/tp/docs/team/eugenetangkj.md

 ---

 ## About InternBuddy
 InternBuddy is a desktop application for Computing undergraduates to manage their internship applications.
 It is optimized for typing where it allows you to complete internship management tasks much more efficiently via the keyboard as compared to using traditional Graphical User Interface (GUI) applications.
-If you are a fast typist who is seeking for a one-stop platform to systematically organise your internship applications, then InternBuddy is the perfect buddy to accompany you during your internship hunt.
+If you are a fast typist who is seeking a one-stop platform to systematically organise your internship applications, then InternBuddy is the perfect buddy to accompany you during your internship hunt.

 ## Project Contributions
 My code contributions can be found on